-Long sightedness means being able to see distances clearly, however close up images will appear blurred.
+Long-sightedness means being able to see distances clearly, however, close up images will appear blurred.
 Because of this, eyes may also feel tired from trying to focus on near objects or text.

-Long sightedness can be caused if the cornea is not curved enough or the lens is not thick enough, but more commonly, if the eye is too short for the refractive power of the cornea and lens, meaning the image produced will be focused beyond the retina.
+Long-sightedness can be caused if the cornea is not curved enough or the lens is not thick enough, but more commonly, if the eye is too short for the refractive power of the cornea and lens, meaning the image produced will be focused beyond the retina.
 Consequently, the person will be able to see distances clearly, but close up images will be blurred because the light rays bend less than they should.

-It is important to get regular eyes tests as long sightedness can occur at any age.
+It is important to get regular eyes tests as long-sightedness can occur at any age.
 If diagnosed with long sightedness, the optician’s prescriptions will show a plus sign before the number called ‘Sphere’ (eg +2.00D).
 The larger the number, the more long-sighted the eye and the further behind the retina the image will fall.

-There are many permanent vision correction options for you consider if living with long sightedness.
+There are many permanent vision correction options for you to consider if living with long sightedness.
 The various laser eye surgery procedures on offer include: